 A further focus of the “Clean Landscape” project concerns legacy operations — the reclamation and re-cultivation of contaminated land.
 In implementing the re-cultivation programme, land is surveyed and the level of soil contamination assessed, following which the most effective technologies are selected, in line with climatic and hydrological conditions, and consistent with soil and vegetation.

-Management of the wastes generated during drilling at the company’s fields is governed by a specially developed concept for this at Gazprom Neft, taking into account the infrastructure of specific deposits, existing technologies for neutralising drilling wastes, technical and economic factors, well-construction strategies, and the remoteness of the field.
+The handling of wastes generated during drilling at Gazprom Neft fields is regulated under company policy developed in 2017, taking the infrastructure of specific fields into account, as well as existing technologies for neutralising drilling wastes, technical and economic metrics, well-construction methodologies, and the isolation and remoteness of each field.

 The latest rigs currently in use at Gazprom Neft are equipped with a system for cleaning and drying drilling wastes, which ensures as much previously used drilling fluids and process water as possible are returned to the production process.
 Wastes remaining thereafter are collected in slurry pits, the waterproofing of which ensures soil and groundwater are protected from potential contamination.